FAQ

 What if I'm nervous about an internal exam?

 I recognize Pelvic Floor Therapy may evoke feelings of discomfort, vulnerability or apprehension.
 I strive to keep you as comfortable as possible, and will only move forward with interventions as you feel ready.
-I am committed to respecting your boundaries.

 Should I be doing kegels?